Solamil/rsync-script/README.md

 # Rsync helper script

-`rsync-script.sh` is a shell script for sync files and directories between local and remote host.
+Rs is a shell script with set of options for easier using rsync command on daily basis between two remote hosts or locally as well.
 The actual transfer is done by [rsync](https://github.com/WayneD/rsync), which is a command to transfer files between local and remote host.
 It also manages to transfer files locally.
 It is available in most of package managers.
 It provides a lot of options and features.